-Transparency International uses the Corruption Perception Index to rank countries on a scales of 0 to 100.
+Transparency International uses the Corruption Perception Index to rank countries on a scale of 0 to 100.

-- A country given 0 ranking has extremely high levels of corruption.
+- A country with numbers closer to 0 has extremely high levels of corruption.

-- While a country with a score of 100 has no corruption.
+- While a country with a score closer to 100 has less corruption.

 10 Most Corrupt Countries in Africa